 Ventilation systems for the optimal indoor climate

 Decentralized ventilation systems are installed in the outer walls and take over the air exchange without their own ventilation.
 At least two devices are required for an optimal result.
-One system transports the stale air to the outside.
+One system transports the used air to the outside.
 The device uses a heat exchanger – a ceramic core – to prevent moisture and heat loss.
 While the old air is being extracted, the ceramic core maintains a healthy basic level of moisture that is created by the formation of condensation and releases it into the fresh air.
 In addition to the aforementioned basic moisture, the ceramic core also stores the heat contained in the air and transports this up to 93 percent back into the living space.

 After the stale air has been removed, it takes about 70 seconds for the reversible fan to change direction and bring the fresh air into the living room.
 The second system works in push-pull mode, i.e. when one fan feeds fresh air into the room, the other draws the stale room air in the meantime.
 This opposing cooperation ensures that the room is permanently supplied with fresh air.